aujourdui/CICCC/README.md

 - “ComponentA” where the button increments the value by two.
 - “ComponentB” where the button increments the value by twenty.
 - “ComponentC” where the button increments the value by two hundred.

+### D) Implementing and using Redux
+In this coding challenge, the interviewer wants to check how you implement and use Redux.
+So, you might be provided with a basic React application with two components - one that will contain the buttons to increment and decrement the global state and another to display the value.